deajan/osync/README.md

 Verbose option will display which files and attrs are actually synchronized.
 No-Maxtime option will disable execution time checks, which is usefull for big initial sync tasks that might take long time.
 Next runs should then only propagate changes and take much less time.

-Once you're confident about your fist runs, you may add osync as cron task with:
+Once you're confident about your fist runs, you may add osync as cron task like the following in /etc/crontab which would run osync every 5 minutes:

-	$ ./osync.sh /path/to/your.conf --silent
+	*/5 * * * * root /usr/local/bin/osync.sh /path/to/your.conf --silent

 Additionnaly, you may run osync in monitor mode, which means it will perform a sync upon file operations on master replica.
+This can be a drawback on functionnality versus scheduled mode because it won't launch a sync task if there are only file modifications on slave replica.
 File monitor mode can also be launched in daemon mode.
 Note that monitoring changes requires inotifywait command (inotify-tools package for most Linux distributions).
 BSD, MacOS X and Windows are not yet supported for this operation mode.